Lin Dan: 2001–2003: Senior debut and Four tour titles

-2001 marked the start of then 18 year-old Lin's professional career.
+2001 marked the start of then 18-year-old Lin's professional career.
 In his first final, at the Asian Championships, he was thrashed by compatriot Xia Xuanze.
 He then entered his first final in the IBF Grand Prix event at the Denmark Open, losing to Bao Chunlai.

 In 2002, Lin took his first title at the Korea Open.
 He was a member of China's 2002 Thomas Cup squad which defeated Sweden (5–0), Denmark (3–2), and South Korea (4–1) to reach the semi-finals.
 However, Lin didn't play in the semi-final tie against Malaysia, which saw China's team tumble to a 1–3 defeat.
 Lin participated in another four tournaments without coming close to victory.
 He was knocked out in the first round of the Singapore, and Indonesia Opens, second round of the Denmark Open, and third round of the China Open.
 In October, Lin was defeated in the semi-finals of the Asian Games team competition which ended China's hope of a team gold medal.

 Lin started the 2003 season with a third round defeat in the All England Open.
 He reached a final later in the year at the Japan Open but was beaten by his compatriot Xia Xuanze once again.
-Lin then made his inaugural debut in the World Championships in Birmingham, England.
+Lin then made his debut in the World Championships in Birmingham, England.
 He breezed past Per-Henrik Croona and Przemysław Wacha in the first two rounds, but was beaten by Xia again in his third round match.
 After the world meet, he was eliminated in the semi-finals of the Singapore Open, third round of the Indonesia Open, and second round of the Malaysia Open.
 However, Lin ended the season strongly by capturing the Denmark, Hong Kong, and China Opens, and finishing runner-up at the German Open.